 - Click Next:Confirm Order.

 Click View Logs in the Actions column.
-On the Log Information page, you can view the log data of the cluster.
+On the Log Information page, you can view the cluster log.
 To view detailed log information, click Stack events.

 - API Server Internal Endpoint: the IP address and port that the API server uses to provide services within the cluster.
-The IP address belongs to the Server Load Balancer (SLB) instance that is bound to the cluster.
+The IP address belongs to the SLB instance that is bound to the cluster.